 The Defined Benefit structures provide for a survivor's pension, payable in the event of your death.
-(Where members who joined before October 1997, have paid reduced contributions the survivor's benefit payable will be the minimum required under Scheme rules.)
-If you do not wish to provide for a survivor's pension, when your pension starts you may have the option to give up part of the survivor's benefit subject to any minimum that must be paid under Scheme rules and take an increased pension for yourself.
+(Where members, who joined before October 1997, have paid reduced contributions, the survivor's benefit payable will be the statutory minimum.)
+If you do not wish to provide for a survivor's pension, when your pension starts you may have the option to give up part of the survivor's benefit and take an increased pension for yourself.
 Details are provided to all eligible members at retirement.
 A statutory minimum pension must be paid to a legal spouse or civil partner.